ingo777/generator-icengbp/README.md

 * We now have to different builds, one for development and one for production
 * Removed the template from the generation of service module
 * Added Gulp tasks for bumping version
 * Changed testing to Mocha
 * Fixed tests for Typescript (now all tests are written in Javascript
 * Fixed Gulp task "Install"
+* Refactored mainly the Javascript to follow John Papa's style guide more.
+* Added some comments and show-cases for common scenarios I've struggled with like testing and directives

 (03/29/15)
 * Fixed some issues in gruntfile.js.
 * Fixed some issues in controller, directive and service sub modules.